Jadwiga Jarka Cooper

 “The soldiers with their bayonets were counting us all as we left the wagons to get the soup, water and bread, or nature calls in the open space.
 There was no toilet paper, nothing.
 You do your best.
 They go with the bayonets and they counted you so that the same number assigned to the wagon returned.
 We had little ones and we put two behind us again so they were counted twice.”

-The train finally disgorged its load in a place Jadzia remembers as Gregorianka, somewhere in northern Kazakhstan.
+The train finally disgorged its load in a place Jadwia remembers as Gregorianka, somewhere in northern Kazakhstan.

 “We were no more than beggars.
 We didn’t have anything.”

 “It was May, the month of Our Lady, when we have special prayers.
-They packed us up in an old disused meeting house with potholes in the floor, full of fleas.
-We started scratching ourselves and I remember quite a big boy afflicted with something.
-They had to keep an eye on him because he could turn nasty… he didn’t speak but kept groaning all day.
+They packed us—about 60 families—into an old disused meeting house, the clay floor full of potholes, everywhere full of fleas.
+We started scratching ourselves, and I remember quite a big boy afflicted with something.
+They had to keep an eye on him because he could turn nasty… he didn’t speak, but kept groaning all day.
 There was no space to stretch your legs so we took turns sleeping.”

-During the day the Poles worked on the collective farms.
-The hay-making made an impression on Jadzia because of the tepee-shaped smouldering haystack used to deter giant mosquitoes.
-It did not stop her from contracting malaria, which she carried until she reached New Zealand and was treated with quinine for two years.
+The older Poles worked on the collective farms.
+During a time haymaking, they lived in tepees among small, smouldering haystacks used to deter the giant mosquitoes.
+The smoke did not prevent Jadwiga from contracting malaria, which she carried until she reached New Zealand and was treated with quinine.

 “They kept moving us to where they wanted the adults to work.
-They did go and work, but they wouldn’t pay them, so what little food we had was consumed.
+They did the work, but they wouldn’t pay them, so what little food we had was consumed.

 Some of the Poles complained to “whomever was in charge” about the cramped meeting house.
-Jadzia, Janek and Maria joined a group directed to a stable with a room attached used to treat ill cattle.
+Jadwiga, Jan, and Maria joined a group directed to a stable with a room attached used to treat ill cattle.

 “There was one varsity student, Janina… she tried to make us laugh.
 She was lovely.”